Greystone Solicitors

 Please refer to the engagement letter for details of fees quoted, or our estimate of fees, or the hourly rates of the fee earner(s) concerned.

 Otherwise, our charges will be calculated mainly by reference to the time actually spent by the solicitors and other staff in respect of any work which they do on your behalf.
-This will include:
+This will include but not limited to:

 – Advising you in meetings and on the telephone.